idealase/DSA-Pracs/SocialSim/README.md

 # SocialSim

+Simulating information spread through a social network.
+In particular, the proliferation of negativity.

-## COMP5008 Assignment
+## Running Instructions:

+In a terminal, run:

+>> python3 SocialSim.py [options]

+Run options:
+* -i - Interactive Mode
+* -s - Simulation Mode
+    - also takes netfile, eventfile, p_like and p_follow arguments

 ## Social Network Analysis

-Simulating information spread through a social network